• Skip to primary navigation

 Cedarwood oil in fragrances

-As mentioned before, the woody scent in cedarwood is great for colognes.
+As mentioned before, the woody scent of cedarwood is great for colognes.
 You will find it in a lot of eau de toilette.
-One of my favourites variants of woody fragrances is the “oud” variety.
-They are common in the Middle East, North Africa as well as in Tom Ford’s OUD.
+One of my favourite variants of woody fragrances is the “oud” variety.
+They are common in the Middle East, North Africa, and Tom Ford’s OUD.

-The Middle Eastern variants tend to be alcohol-free, and oil-based.
+Middle Eastern variants tend to be alcohol-free and oil-based.
 You can use cedarwood oil as a fragrance.
-As you would do with the Middle Eastern oil fragrances, you only need to rub a tiny drop onto your neck and cuffs.
+As you would do with Middle Eastern oil fragrances, you only need to rub a tiny drop onto your neck and cuffs.
 It usually lasts an entire day.
 Use in small amounts.

 Cedarwood oil as a treatment for acne

 To treat acne with cedarwood oil, dilute a drop of oil with your usual face cream or lotion.
 Wash your face and use this mixture.
-The idea is that cedarwood oil will do away with any toxins on your skin, allowing it to recover.
+The idea is that cedarwood oil will remove toxins on your skin, allowing it to recover.

 Cedarwood oil as a flea and moth repellent